Tariq Bugti elected new president of Pakistan Hockey Federation

-Prime Minister Shehbaz Sharif's nominee Tariq Bugti was elected the new president of the Pakistan Hockey Federation (PHF) on Thursday.
+ISLAMABAD – Tariq Bugti has been elected as the new president of the Pakistan Hockey Federation, nominated by the prime minister.

+During the congress, out of 93 members of the congress, 62 members voted in favour of Tariq Bugti, electing him with a two-thirds majority.

+Speaking to the media, the newly elected president of the Pakistan Hockey Federation, Tariq Baig, said that they would question those who attempted to establish parallel federations and would provide them with an opportunity for clarification.

-Talking to the media, Bugti said his doors are open for everyone.
-He said he would use all resources for promotion of hockey in the country and that a big hockey tournament would be ogranised in Quetta after Eid-ul-Fitr.
+He emphasized that the federation's doors are open to everyone, and they would utilise all resources to promote hockey.
+He also announced that a major hockey tournament would be held in Quetta after Eid.

-Just a couple of days ago, Syeda Shehla Raza, a member of the National Assembly from the Pakistan People’s Party (PPP), was elected the first woman president of the PHF.
-In this regard, a meeting of the PHF Congress was held at a hotel in Karachi.
+It is worth remembering that two days ago, at a congress of the Pakistan Hockey Federation held at a local hotel in Karachi, Shela Raza, a member of the National Assembly of the Pakistan Peoples Party, was elected as the president of the Pakistan Hockey Federation.

-The PHF announced later that Raza was elected the first woman president of the hockey federation with a consensus, while Raja Shuja was elected the treasurer.

 1 US Dollar to Pakistani rupee stands at 278.6, 1 Euro to PKR 301.45, 1 GBP to PKR 352.9, 1 SAR to PKR 73.85, and 1 AED to PKR 75.6.